Picture Books Stories of Loving Grandparents

-I’m in love with the illustrations in this bilingual picture book, and the lyrical story of a boy’s memories of his abuelo.
-His abuelo teaches him that there are many ways to be strong, fuerte; that it’s good to laugh, es bueno reirse; and to look, mira, at the stars.
+A lyrical story of a boy’s memories of his abuelo.
+The boy’s abuelo teaches him that there are many ways to be strong, fuerte; that it’s good to laugh, es bueno reirse; and to look, mira, at the stars.
 Even when the boy moves to the big city, his abuelo is always with him in spirit.

 A Gift From Abuela by Celia Ruiz

 Nanna’s Button Tin by Dianne Wolfer, illustrated by Heather Potter

 Crouching Tiger by Ying Chang Compestine illustrated by Yan Nascimbene